Lead is Dead! (Except for Starting Batteries)

 What is a BMS?

 BMS stands for battery management system.
 A battery management system is used to protect the individual cells inside the battery.
 Each 12.8 V (nominal 12 V) drop-in battery must use a battery management system.
 You could also call a BMS a cell protection system as it actually serves to protect the battery cells inside the drop-in battery.
-The BMS will protect the battery cells from such things as temperature voltage and current.
-The BMS also serves to balance the cells should they get out of balance.
-The BMS protects the battery by disconnecting the battery from the charge sources in the loads.
+The BMS will protect the battery cells from such things as temperature, voltage, current, cell balance and over-charging.
+The BMS protects the battery by disconnecting the battery from the charge sources & the loads in the case of over-charging or over-discharging..
 Lead acid batteries do not do this.
+As of about two years ago “over-charge protection” began showing up in drop–in batteries.
+Over charge protection turns off the bank of charge FET’s when the battery is full thus preventing over charging or over absorbing.

 Market Growth – Drop-In Batteries